wehappit/nsequence/README.md

 ## Real-world Usage

-Imagine you're developing a complex event reminder system, where data _could_ be attached to each reminder.
-For forecasting and planning purposes, you want to retrieve for a given event recall data for a given period in the past (or future).
-But you don't want to just be creating reminder instance in the DB if the user doest not attached any specific data to a particular reminder.
+Imagine you're developing a complex event reminder system, where specific data _could_ be attached to each reminder.
+You don't want to just be creating reminder instances in the DB (resource waste) if the user does not attach any specific data to a particular reminder.
+But, for forecasting and planning purposes, you want to be able to retrieve for a given event recall data (or metadata inferred from the related event) for a given period in the past (or future).## Key Features

-## Key Features

 - **Versatile Sequence Handling**: NSequence supports a wide range of sequence types, including linear, quadratic, cubic, and more.
 It accommodates both direct and inverse calculations.